PanagiotisTheodorakopoulos/Quantum-Fast-Forwarding-implementation-using-Qiskit/README.md

-# Quantum Fast-Forwarding implementation in Qiskit
+# Quantum Fast-Forwarding implementation using Qiskit
 The implementation took place according to this paper: https://arxiv.org/abs/1804.02321

 The algorithm is adapted in order to manipulate qubits, and is capable of